- Submersible electrode (sensor)

 The size of the neutralization tank is a function of the number of sinks and drains that are discharged into the system.
 According to ASPE, tanks are sized to provide a minimum “dwell time” of 2-1/2 to 3 hours.
 Based on this dwell time, ASPE has developed a sizing table which is summarized and can be used as a guide in selecting the proper size tank.
 Tanks should not be sized based on the number of sinks or drains alone.
 Certain types of waste may require particular needs and may not fall within the standard sink to tank ratio.
 Other factors that can affect the tank size are not limited to, but inclusive of: the amount of flow through the system, the type of chemicals and the size of the system piping.
 A qualified engineer should make the final determination of the tank size.

 Acid waste monitoring system shall be the Neutrasystem 2 pH Monitoring System as supplied by IPEX Industrial Systems, comprising of a UL 508-listed, NEMA 4X, electrical pH monitoring panel and a 5-gallon high density polyethylene, one piece construction, rotationally molded sampling tank.
-The control panel shall incorporate a sonalert soft internal alarm horn with silencing button, pH alarm, power on, and “system OK” lights; and a 31- day strip chart with single pen recorder.
-The controller shall link to a double junction combination 6510 extended-use pH electrode encapsulated in a chemically resistant CPVC body with viton 0-rings.
-The electrode will have a flat sensing surface and the electrode body shall incorporate a twist lock connection to facilitate easy removal and replacement.
+The control panel shall incorporate a sonalert soft internal alarm horn with silencing switch, pH HIGH and LOW LED red light alarms, and power ON white LED pilot light.
+The controller shall link, via preamplifier, to a Series 6510 submersible pH electrode encapsulated in a chemically resistant CPVC body with viton O-rings.
+The electrode shall have a flat sensing surface and the electrode body shall incorporate a twist lock connection to facilitate easy removal and replacement.
 The electrode shall have a response time of 5-10 seconds for pH changes.
-The 5 gallon pH sampling tank shall be installed downstream of a rotationally molded construction, high density polyethylene Neutratank with a flanged top, and combination bolt down and EZ Access cover.
+The 5 gallon pH sampling tank shall be installed downstream of a rotationally molded construction, high density polyethylene Neutratank with a flanged top, and combination bolt down and access cover.
 Connecting piping for the acid waste drainage and vent system shall be NSF-listed Schedule 40 polypropylene conforming to ASTM F1412 as manufactured by IPEX.
-Connecting fittings shall be NSF-listed and joined by the Enfield Enfusion method incorporating molded-in-place nickel chrome wire, or all plastic construction mechanical joint fittings incorporating anti pull-out collars (olives) to ensure against accidental pipe-fitting separation during and after installation.
+Connecting fittings shall be NSF-listed, incorporating molded-in-place nickel chrome wire and joined using the Enfield Hand Held Control Unit, or all plastic construction mechanical joint fittings incorporating anti pull-out collars (olives) to ensure against accidental pipe-fitting separation during and after installation.
 Installation and testing of the Neutrasystem 2 shall be in accordance with the contract drawings, the manufacturer’s recommendations and the local plumbing codes.